 Rheumatoid arthritis can cause inflammation and pain in the joints, including the spine and hips.
-This can cause back pain and stiffness.
+This can lead to back pain and stiffness.

 There are some home and medical treatments that can help with RA back pain.
 However, some people may require surgery to prevent damaged vertebrae from putting excessive pressure on nerves in the back.

 In this article, we look at why RA causes back pain and ways to relieve it.

 RA is an autoimmune condition that causes swelling and pain in joints with synovial tissue throughout the body.

 In most cases, spine pain occurs as a result of instability between the C1 and C2 vertebrae.
 This instability can cause pressure on the spinal cord or a vertebra to slip out of place, which usually means that the upper vertebra slides over the lower one.
 Doctors call this spondylolisthesis.

 If slipped vertebrae put pressure on the sciatic nerve in the lower back, it can cause sciatica.

 Sciatica can lead to difficulty walking and loss of coordination.
 However, vertebrae that are unstable or have severe damage can also press on other vital parts of the body.
 If a person does not get treatment, cervical spine RA can have severe consequences, including stroke.

 Although less common, RA may also affect the facet joints in the spine.
 The paired facet joints run all along the spine.
 They connect with the bony bumps that a person can feel when they run their hands down their back.
 Facet joints support movement and flexibility in the spine.

 RA-related inflammation in the facet joints can cause back pain.
 In some cases, extended inflammation